A diagrammatic presentation and its characterization of non-split compact surfaces in the 3-sphere: The proofs of Theorems and

 The sum of the sign of vertices on $\mathrm{pr}(e)$ in $D_1$ is equal to that in $D(G_1;F_1)$.
 Therefore, $D_1$ and $D(G_1;F_1)$ are related by R0 moves. \end{proof}

 \begin{lemma} Let $D$ be a spatial surface diagram, and put $F=\operatorname{Sf}(D)$.
 Let $G$ be a trivalent spine of $F$ such that $(G;F)$ is in regular position.
-Then, \begin{enumerate} \item[(1)] $D(G;F)$ and $D$ are related by R0--R6 moves in $\mathbb R^2$, and \item[(2)] $D(G;F)$ and $D$ are related by R2--R3, R5--R6 moves in $\mathbb R^2$, if $D$ has no bivalent vertices. \end{enumerate} \end{lemma}
+Then, \begin{enumerate} \item[(1)] $D(G;F)$ and $D$ are related by R0--R2 and R4--R6 moves in $\mathbb R^2$, and \item[(2)] $D(G;F)$ and $D$ are related by R2 and R5--R6 moves in $\mathbb R^2$, if $D$ has no bivalent vertices. \end{enumerate} \end{lemma}

 \begin{proof} We show (1).
 Let $G_0$ be the spine of $F$ satisfying $D(G_0;F)=D$.
-Since two trivalent spines are related by finitely many IH-moves and isotopy (Theorem \ref{THM:Luo}), it suffices to show that $D$ and $D(G;F)$ are related by R0--R6 moves if $G_0$ and $G$ are related by exactly one IH-move or an isotopy in $F$.
+Since two trivalent spines are related by finitely many IH-moves and isotopy (Theorem~\ref{THM:Luo}), it suffices to show that $D$ and $D(G;F)$ are related by R0--R2 and R4--R6 moves moves if $G_0$ and $G$ are related by exactly one IH-move or an isotopy in $F$.